BrockmeyerTyler/League-Affinity/README.md

 # TO LAUNCH LOCALLY
 This is NOT required, as there is a live site up right now.
 That being said, it is very simple.
-All you have to do is (after downloading all of the files obviously) set the API_KEY constant to your own API key and run main_web.py using the Python 3 console.
+All you have to do is (after downloading all of the files obviously) set the API_KEY constant in main.py to your own API key and run main.py using the Python 3 console.
 Then simply navigate to localhost:5000 in your web browser to see the site.
 And you're done!
 To turn off the server, press CTRL+C in your Python 3 console.

 # THE DETAILS